Chart Color Schemes

 Stoneville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Stoneville's dwellings, as per the latest Census, were all houses with no other types.
-This contrasts with Perth metro's 94.8% houses and 5.1% other dwellings.
-Home ownership in Stoneville was 40.0%, compared to mortgaged homes at 52.5% and rented ones at 7.4%.
-The median monthly mortgage repayment was $2,000, higher than Perth metro's $1,950.
-Weekly rent was $389, higher than Perth metro's $330.
+Stoneville's dwelling structures, as per the latest Census, consisted entirely of houses with no other dwellings.
+This contrasts with Perth metro's composition of 94.8% houses and 5.1% other dwellings.
+Home ownership in Stoneville was higher at 40%, with mortgaged properties accounting for 52.5% and rented dwellings making up 7.4%.
+The median monthly mortgage repayment in the area was $2,000, surpassing Perth metro's average of $1,950.
+Meanwhile, the median weekly rent figure in Stoneville was $389, compared to Perth metro's $330.
 Nationally, Stoneville's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing